 Once a tenacious thorn in the side of the prison authorities Mark, who was released from prison in 1995, has risen to become the country’s foremost ex-offender expert on the policy and practice of the penal system.
-For the last 15 years he has been Editor of The Prisons Handbook, the definitive 1,200 page annual guide to the penal system of England and Wales – the 2013 edition was published in December 2012.
-Mark is also the Editor of Converse the highest circulation national monthly newspaper for prisoners - distributing up to 60,000 copies per month.
-Mark is the Director of the Institute of Prison Law, a Law Society accredited legal training organisation, and he is the Founder and former Chief Executive of the national ex-offenders charity UNLOCK.
+For the last 15 years he has been Managing Editor of The Prisons Handbook, the definitive 1,200 page annual reference book on the penal system of England and Wales – the 2014 edition is published in December 2013; in 2002 he also became the book’s publisher.
+Mark is also the Editor of Converse the highest circulation national monthly newspaper for prisoners distributing up to 60,000 copies per month.
+Mark is the consultant to two solicitors firms, and Director of the Institute of Prison Law, a Law Society accredited legal training organisation, and with the actor Stephen Fry he is the Founder and former Chief Executive of the national ex-offenders charity UNLOCK.

 Mark is a regular prisons commentator on BBC Newsnight, BBC News, Sky News, BBC Radio 2′s Jeremy Vine show and he is much sought after as an after dinner speaker.
 Mark is a Fellow of the Royal Society of Arts.

 Mark lives with his partner and their young son in the Peak District National Park where they own several award-winning Thai restaurants and, outside of work, his interests are in aviation; Mark is a qualified Helicopter pilot.